 - You notice coffee-with-milk colored spots on your child's skin or any other symptoms of this condition.

-- You have a family history of neurofibromatosis and are planning to have children, or you would like to have your child examined.
+- You have a family history of NF and are planning to have children, or you would like to have your child examined.

-Genetic counseling is recommended for anyone with a family history of neurofibromatosis.
+Genetic counseling is recommended for anyone with a family history of NF.

 - Nervous system